 Cambridgeshire's Abolitionists in 2021

-	Join Wisbech & Fenland Museum online for a morning exploring today’s work to end modern slavery in Cambridgeshire and its historic links to abolition.
-Hosted in Wisbech, the home town of Anti Slavery International’s founder, Thomas Clarkson, this event aims to bring together organisations working to abolish modern slavery, community organisations and heritage professionals to raise awareness and share initiatives and community work.
+Wisbech & Fenland Museum held an online event exploring today’s work to end modern slavery in Cambridgeshire and its historic links to abolition.
+Hosted in Wisbech, the home town of Anti Slavery International's founder, Thomas Clarkson, this event brought together organisations working to abolish modern slavery, community organisations and heritage professionals to raise awareness and share initiatives and community work.

-	This event offers a unique opportunity to examine the political, cultural, and social work of abolition today.
-Hear how targeted local, national and international work to overcome modern slavery is making a difference to people’s lives today and understand how heritage organisations and museums are working with communities and slavery collections.
+This event offered a unique opportunity to examine the political, cultural, and social work of abolition today.
+It gave attendees the opportunity to hear how targeted local, national and international work to overcome modern slavery is making a difference to people’s lives today and understand how heritage organisations and museums are working with communities and slavery collections .

-	Dame Sara Thornton, Independent Anti-Slavery Commissioner, will formally open the event.
+Dame Sara Thornton, Independent Anti-Slavery Commissioner formally opened the event and highlights include:

-	This event is part of a programme of events and community engagement developed by Articles for Change, a project funded by the Museums Association Esmée Fairbairn Collections Fund.
+This event was held on Thursday 25 February 2021 as part of a programme of events and community engagement developed by Articles for Change, a project funded by the Museums Association Esmée Fairbairn Collections Fund.

 Introduction to Cambridgeshire's Abolitionists in 2021